 Don't forget to look good, it makes you feel good

 Maintaining a proper work area has been the best way for me to do my best work

 Be honest—have you been sticking to a good routine lately?
 Are you actually taking care of yourself?
 It’s easy to let things slide when work is one of the only consistent “activities” on our schedules, but it’s never too late to return to (or start) cultivating good habits.

 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”Will Durant

 - Get to bed at a consistent, reasonable hour each night.
 Consistent sleep times are linked to longer and more high quality sleep, which will set the stage for the formation of other important habits.

 - Exercise.
-It’s so easy to let this go now that you can’t go to the gym or be outside for too long, but getting your heart rate up even for a short time will do much for your physical and mental health.
+Getting your heart rate up even for a short time will do much for your physical and mental health.

 - Schedule meals and breaks at specific times throughout the day.
 Go for a walk after lunch, do a short meditation, or read a real newspaper.
 Slotting these in will break up your day into manageable chunks and significantly help with your time management and sanity.

 - Get outside.
 The fresh air (even through a mask) will do you some good.